nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :book: We want our application to read this data from disk and return it via the list movies API operation we have created.

-:pencil2: Create a new file called `database.js` inside `src/backend/data` will the following contents:
+:pencil2: Create a new JavaScript module by creating a new file called `database.js` inside `src/backend/data` with the following contents:

 ```javascript
 import fs from "fs/promises";